New law also targets vaping products

 Legislator Joseph Castellano (R-Brewster) said it was a difficult decision for him to support Tobacco 21, but that at the end of the day, “if we can save one person from smoking and one person from vaping,” the law will have served its purpose.

 Ginny Nacerino (R-Patterson) was the third legislator to vote no.

 Following the passage of the law, Julie Hart, a representative from the American Cancer Society, praised the legislature.

 “Tobacco 21 just makes sense, given nearly 96 percent of smokers begin this deadly addiction before turning 21,” she said.
 “It is a win for health and our pocketbooks.
 We are thrilled Putnam County has put health before the profits of Big Tobacco and the vaping industry.
 We look forward to County Executive [MaryEllen] Odell signing this crucial legislation.
-We also look forward to this law being enacted statewide.”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+We also look forward to this law being enacted statewide.”The Current is a nonprofit supported by its readers; please consider a year-end gift.